Publishing the data

 - 10% sample of anonymised mircrodata

-The majority of census results will be made available by way of Census Profiles, organized by theme.
-Each profile will contain a detailed interpretation and analysis of the results accompanied by thematic maps and charts.
-These results will be made available throughout 2017 beginning in April.
+The majority of census results are made available by way of Census Profiles, organised by theme.
+Each profile contains a detailed interpretation and analysis of the results accompanied by thematic maps and charts.
+Census 2016 Publication Schedule.

 Interactive web tables

-Each Census Release will be accompanied by a wide range of census tables that will be made available as interactive web tables on the CSO website.
-All data will be available to download to in csv, excel and other formats.
-These results will be made available in tandem with the Census Releases throughout 2017.
-You can check out our 2011 interactive tables here.
+Each Census Release is accompanied by a wide range of census tables that are available as interactive web tables on the CSO website.
+All data is available to download to in csv, excel and other formats.
+These results are available in tandem with the Census Releases.
+You can check out our 2016 interactive tables to date here.

 Small Area Population Statistics

-The real strength of the census is the possibility to provide real meaningful data for very small areas and the Small Area Population Statistics (SAPS) are one of the most popular products.
-For 2016 the areas for which the tables will be produced will include the 19,000 new Small Areas (which typically contain 50 – 200) dwellings.
-The tables will be available both thematically (for example tables on nationality available for all small areas together) and by area (all tables for a particular area).
-These results will be available from Quarter 3 of 2017.
-To see the SAPS results for 2011 click here.
+The real strength of the census is the provision of real meaningful data for very small areas and the Small Area Population Statistics (SAPS) are one of the most popular products.
+For 2016 the areas for which the tables are produced include the 19,000 new Small Areas (which typically contain 50 – 200) dwellings.
+The tables are available both thematically (for example tables on nationality available for all small areas together) and by area (all tables for a particular area).
+To see the SAPS results for 2016 click here

 Interactive web maps

-The small area population statistics will be available to view using the SAPMAP tool.
+The small area population statistics are available to view using the SAPMAP tool.
 This mapping tool allows users to pan and zoom to their area of interest using different boundary layers.
 The user can then view the SAPS for that area.
-Check out the interactive mapping search tool here which includes a video demonstration on how to access the data you are looking for.
+Check out the interactive mapping search tool here.

-The CSO will work in collaboration with the All Ireland Research Observatory (AIRO) who will produce interactive thematic maps covering a range of themes.
-The Census 2011 maps can be found here.
+The CSO work in collaboration with the All Ireland Research Observatory (AIRO) who produce interactive thematic maps covering a range of themes.
+The Census 2016 maps can be found here.

 For census 2016 it is planned to release summary profiles for particular geographic areas, such as counties, constituencies and towns.
 The two page report will contain summary census results on a selection of key demographic and economic variables.